brli3/CFD/backward-step-flow-2d/README.md

+# Two dimensional Backward Step Flow
-**This educational CFD code is modified from TEACHT.i**
+**This educational CFD code is modified from TEACHT**
+- Axisymmetric structured mesh
-- This is a 2D axisymmetric structured code using 2-equation k-epsilon turbulence model.
+- Turbulence is modeled by 2-equation k-epsilon turbulence model.